marcobeierer/wordpress-linkchecker/src/readme.txt

 An easy to use link checker for WordPress to detect broken links and images on your website.

+== Out of service ==
+It's no longer possible to purchase tokens for the Link Checker as of mid-January 2023.

+The service is still available for all users that have already purchased a token and will be shutdown when the last issued token expires mid-January 2024.

 == Description ==

 The [Link Checker](https://www.marcobeierer.com/wordpress-plugins/link-checker) for WordPress uses an external service to crawl your website and find broken links and images on your website.